plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/feature_extractor.md

 :::{tab-item} torchvision
 :sync: torchvision

-In torchvision, the transform is a single torch Module which we cannot easily subdivide, so we create a separate normalization transform, which we pass to {class}`~plenoptic.models.FeatureExtractorModel`:
+In torchvision, the transform is a single torch Module which we cannot easily subdivide, so we create a separate normalization transform, which we pass to {class}`~plenoptic.models.DeepNetFeatures`:

 ```{literalinclude} ../../scripts/feature_extractor.py
 :dedent: